Concrete Driveway Guide

 When you contact professionals to arrange the installation of your new driveway, they will usually be able to provide you with some more accurate timescales based on the size and design of your particular driveway.

-Building Regulations or Planning Permission Approval for a Concrete Driveway
+Building Regulations & Planning Permission for a Concrete Driveway

 When it comes to a concrete driveway, you won't usually need to worry about planning permission.
-The rules state that any new or replacement driveway of any size does not need planning permission as long as the surface has adequate drainage.
+The rules state that any new or replacement driveway usually does not need planning permission as long as the surface has adequate drainage, especially for front driveways.

 Your concrete driveway contractors will have the knowledge and skills needed to provide appropriate drainage.
 Some concrete types are porous and so won't need additional drainage measures in place.

-If your property is a listed building or is in a conservation area, then you may need planning permission to make any changes to your home.
+If your property is a listed building or is in a conservation area, then you may need consent to make any changes to your home.
 It is advised that you contact your local authority before commencing with any work.

 If you are unsure whether your new driveway or any alterations may need building regulations approval, then you should contact your local authority for advice before any work takes place.